leontoeides/google_maps/README.md

 # Welcome

-As of version 0.1.0 this crate is expected to work well and have the more important Google Maps features implemented.
+This crate is expected to work well and have the more important Google Maps features implemented.
 It should work well because Reqwest and Serde do most of the heavy lifting!
-While it's an early release, for most people this crate should work fine as is.
+While it's an early release, this crate should work fine as is for most people.

-I created this crate because I needed several Google Maps Platform features for a project that I'm working on.
+I created this library because I needed several Google Maps Platform features for a project that I'm working on.
 So, I've decided to spin my library off into a public crate.
 This is a very small token of gratitude and an attempt to give back to the Rust community.
 I hope it saves someone out there some work.

 # Example Directions API Request